About The Program

 Day 2: Agenda

-Session 5: Satellite EPFD limits and limits on TRP of Terrestrial stations
+Session 5: Satellite EPFD limits in Article 22 of radio Regulations

 • Protection of GSO Satellites from NGSO